 Neurelo

 Founding Product Designer · 2023 - 2025

 Neurelo consolidated everything developers need for databases into one API-first platform.
-I was the first and only designer.
-Owned everything the user touched: product, design system, brand, marketing site, and go-to-market.
+I was the first and only designer, owning everything the user touched: product, design system, brand, marketing, and go-to-market.

+Neurelo